Interval Estimation for Binomial Proportions Under Differential Privacy: Simulations

 \section{Simulations}

-In this section, we conduct simulation studies to examine the repeated sampling performances of the plug-in Wald and Wilson intervals from Section \ref{chap:failure} and the principled intervals from Section \ref{alternative}.
+In this section, we conduct simulation studies to examine the repeated sampling performances of the Wald-DP and Wilson-DP intervals from Section \ref{chap:failure} and the principled intervals from Section \ref{alternative}.
 We consider two sample sizes, $n = 100$ and $n=1000$, and four true proportions, $p \in \{0.1, 0.2, 0.5, 0.8\}$.
 For a given $n$ and $p$, in each simulation run we generate a value of $\hat p$ by sampling from a binomial distribution with $n$ trials and probability $p$.
-We then add noise to the sampled $\hat p$ using either a Laplace mechanism or a discrete Gaussian mechanism with $\epsilon \in \{0.1, 0.3, 0.5, 5\}$.
+We then add noise to the sampled $\hat p$ using either a Laplace mechanism with $\epsilon \in \{0.1, 0.3, 0.5, 5\}$ or a discrete Gaussian mechanism with $\sigma^2 \in \{10, 3.33, 2, 0.2\}$.
+When $\lambda=2$, these correspond to values of $\epsilon \in \{0.1, 0.3, 0.5, 5\}$, per the result described at the end of Section \ref{sec:renyi}.
 For the intervals based on pure DP and the Laplace mechanism, we compute the intervals in Section \ref{alt_Bayes_flat} through Section \ref{alt_exact}.
 For the intervals based on the discrete Gaussian mechanism and R\'enyi DP, we compute the interval in Section \ref{alt_renyi}.
-We base the Bayesian intervals on $5000$ posterior draws from the Gibbs samplers.
-We base the intervals from the two-step method on $T=5000$ plausible draws of $\hat{q}$.
+We illustrate the Bayesian posterior intervals using Gibbs samplers---so as to ensure continuous support for the posterior distribution---using $5000$ posterior draws.
 We consider 95\% intervals for all methods.
 Finally, in each scenario we generate 5000 independent simulation runs.
 Codes for all methods are available at \url{https://github.com/jkstatai/Interval_Estimation_Binomial_Proportion_DP}.